lorrainescanlon/brendan-the-navigator/README.md

 - As a user I want the purpose of the website to be clear and immediate.
 - As a user I don't want to be overwhelmed by a cluttered landing page.
 - As a user I want to easily navigate between the different pages on the site.
-- As a user I want to be presented with the content in a chronolgical form.
+- As a user I want to be presented with the content in chronolgical form.
 - As a user I want visuals to bring the content to life.
 - As a user I want to decide if I would like to learn more about this historical figure.
 - As a user I would like the opportunity to contact the page or provide feedback.